Palladium

 You can buy the paperback and e-book of Palladium from Amazon: click the “Buy Now” buttons on this page.

-In Istanbul, armed men seize Savage’s lover, archaeology professor Elif Mutlu, along with the Palladium, a talisman said to have protective powers.
-Savage must work with Orhan, Elif’s macho intelligence cop brother, to track down Elif and stop fanatics killing seventeen million people in the turbulent mega-city whose success is a symbol that East and West can live together.
+In Istanbul, armed men seize Brown’s lover, archaeology professor Elif Mutlu, along with the Palladium, a talisman said to have protective powers.
+Brown must work with Orhan, Elif’s macho intelligence cop brother, to track down Elif and stop fanatics killing seventeen million people in the turbulent mega-city whose success is a symbol that East and West can live together.
 Elif must resist, and conquer, her captors.
 Part I of the novel includes flashbacks to the siege of Istanbul in 1453.

 To find out more, you can: